Noklak district

 Noklak district is the 12th district of the Indian state of Nagaland.
 It was established on January 20, 2021.
-Noklak, the eponymous town, is the headquarters of the district.
+Noklak town is the headquarters of the district.

 History

 Noklak district was created on 21 December 2017 as the 12th district of Nagaland.
 The new district has the same boundaries as the former Noklak sub-division of Tuensang district.
 Noklak sub-division contained the five admin circles of Noklak, Thonoknyu, Nokhu, Panso and Chingmei.

 Demands for upgrading the ADC office in Noklak town had been made by the Eastern Nagaland Peoples' Organisation (ENPO) in 2008.

+In 2026, archaeologists reported evidence of prehistoric human habitation in caves and rock shelters in the Chiphur area of Noklak district, Nagaland, dating back approximately 3,500 years.
+The discovery was made during the first systematic archaeological exploration of the limestone cave systems of the Naga Hills Ophiolite Belt by a joint research team from Nagaland University and the Department of Art & Culture, Government of Nagaland.

+The expedition identified several caves and rock shelters, including the Leilo Kaa rock shelter and the Kathso Kaa cave site.
+Excavations revealed archaeological remains such as cord-marked pottery, ground stone tools, hearth features, carbonised plant remains, and animal remains.
+Radiocarbon dating using Accelerator Mass Spectrometry (AMS) indicated that the Leilo Kaa rock shelter was occupied around 3,500 years ago, while the Kathso Kaa cave showed evidence of later occupation dating to approximately 1,000 years ago.

 Geography

 Noklak district covers an area of 1,152 km^{2}.
 Noklak district is a hilly region, with broad leaved forests.
 It is bordered by Mon district to the north, Tuensang and Shamator districts to the west, Kiphire district to the south and the Naga SAZ of Sagaing Region of Myanmar to the east.
 The climate is sub-tropical with a monsoon season.